chaquo/chaquopy-demo/README.md

-# Chaquopy demo
+# Chaquopy demo app

-**This project is archived**, as the Chaquopy demo app is now developed in the same repository as Chaquopy itself.
+The Chaquopy demo app is now developed in the main Chaquopy repository.
 See [here](https://github.com/chaquo/chaquopy/tree/master/demo) for the current version.